 Public and community libraries present a huge opportunity to increase ICT access for women and girls.
 Known and trusted institutions, libraries can help address the social, cultural and economic reasons why women and girls are excluded.
 Close to communities, they can make access to ICT more affordable, convenient and secure for women and girls.
 Trained librarians can build confidence and skills so that women and girls overcome inhibitions about using technology.
 They can promote ICT to women and girls so that they understand its value and use it to improve their lives.

 This Innovation Award is for public and community libraries offering any service or combination of services that use ICT to empower women and girls.
-See the text on the right for some examples.

 Who may enter?